Unsafe abortion: Health risks

 Unsafe abortion is a major cause of injury and death among women worldwide.
 It is estimated that nearly 25 million unsafe abortions take place annually.
 WHO estimates that at least 7.9% of maternal deaths are due to unsafe abortion, with a greater proportion occurring in Latin America, the Caribbean, and sub-Saharan Africa and a lesser proportion in East Asia where access to abortion is generally legal.
 97% of these abortions take place in developing countries.
 Unsafe abortion is believed to result in at least 22,800 deaths and millions of injuries annually.
 The legal status of abortion is believed to play a major role in the frequency of unsafe abortion.
 For example, the 1996 legalization of abortion in South Africa had an immediate positive impact on the frequency of abortion-related complications, with abortion-related deaths dropping by more than 90%.
 Groups such as the World Health Organization have advocated a public-health approach to addressing unsafe abortion, emphasizing the legalization of abortion, the training of medical personnel, and ensuring access to reproductive-health services.

 An unsafe abortion can lead to wide range of health risks that can affect the well-being of women.
-The major and most life-threatening complications that stem from unsafe abortions are infection, hemorrhaging and injury to internal organs.
+Complications of unsafe abortion include severe hemorrhage, sepsis, perforation of the uterus or intestines, chronic pelvic pain, and infertility.
+Recent studies emphasize that timely post-abortion care significantly reduces fatal outcomes, yet access remains limited in many regions.

 Abortion symptoms that can lead to additional health risks: